jzelAdmin2006/Commusify/README.md

 This logo was created by [Dall E 2](https://openai.com/dall-e-2/) and edited by me.
 ## About
 This was a school project at BBZW Sursee.
+Important: It is nothing productive.
+The goal was to produce software with object-oriented concepts behind it.
+Thus, various aspects such as security, among others, are not really thought through.

 <img src="https://raw.githubusercontent.com/jzelAdmin2006/Commusify/main/Important.png" width="200"> https://bit.ly/3Q6AAzC